w3c/wai-website/pages/about/groups/task-forces/matf.md

 The Mobile Accessibility (Mobile A11y) Task Force has two objectives:
 * produce resources for applying the Web Content Accessibility Guidelines (WCAG) to Android and iOS applications
-* ensure that mobile is considered in new accessibility guidelines.
+* ensure that mobile is considered in new accessibility guidelines

 {::nomarkdown}
 {% include box.html type="end" %}